fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Fluree has permissions embedded within the database itself, which has the effect that every database for every user is potentially customized and contains only data they can view.
 This capability allows more direct access to the database for front-end UIs or other applications, and means less time spent creating custom API endpoints that simply modify select statements based on who the user is.
 In addition, multiple apps can share the same database with security consistency.

-The graph selection capability of FlureeDB allows query results to be returned as a nested graph instead of 'flat' result sets.
+The graph selection capability of Fluree allows query results to be returned as a nested graph instead of 'flat' result sets.
 This aligns with how data is actually used in applications and makes it simpler to pass data around to various UI components, etc. This also means the role of a client database library is substantially reduced, and for many applications may be unnecessary.

 Both FlureeQL and GraphQL give the ability to issue multiple queries in the same request which reduces round-trips for end-user applications.
 Both also support *time travel* queries, allowing you to issue any query at any point in history.
-Any place you might have written code or created extra tables to store a historical log of changes becomes unnecessary when using FlureeDB.
+Any place you might have written code or created extra tables to store a historical log of changes becomes unnecessary when using Fluree.
 It also gives your apps the ability to 'rewind' to any point in time.

 FlureeQL has two main approaches to creating queries that share much of the same syntax, we call these *Graph Queries* and *Analytical Queries*.
 Graph Queries closely resembles SQL but allows your results to 'crawl the graph' and return nested data sets.
 This approach is very simple and works well for most application-based queries.
 Analytical Queries enables concepts of logic programming embedded directly into the query.
 This allows very powerful query constructs and exposes analytical features like aggregates, and more.
 It is also simple, but the approach may not be familiar to those with SQL-only exposure.
 It is worth learning, and won't take long to get used to.